iAvoe/-Object-Oriented-Analysis-Design-Review-2/README.md

 In the RMO CSMS project, customers are not considered stakeholders because it is not feasible to interview them or use them in the project activities.​
 - False, the customers are not directly impacted with project success / fail

-Persons who regularly interact with the system as part of their jobs are called _______.​
+Persons who regularly interact with the system as part of their jobs are:
-- ​operational stakeholders
+- Operational stakeholders

-What type of stakeholders are those that do not use the system on day to day tasks, but use information, such as reports, from the system.​
+What type of stakeholders are those that do not use the system on day to day tasks, but use information, such as reports:
 - Executive stakeholders

 The group that provides direction for the configuration of the new system in the existing computing environment are called _______.​